An award-winning journalist on how she continued making a full-time income even after she had a baby and started working part-time hours.

-Working part-time that year, I made as much money as I had ever made working full-time.
+Working part-time that year, I made as much money as I had ever made working full time.
 I’m re-publishing this article so that those of you who have children (or may have children in the future) may be encouraged to do the same.

-So how did I make a full-time writing income and how can you, working part-time, increase your income to a full-time level?
+So, how did I make a full-time writing income and how can you, working part-time, increase your income to a full-time level?
+Here are some ideas.

 1. I only took high-paying work